railsgirls/guides.railsgirls.com/_pages/touristic-autism_image-upload.md

   [im-win]: http://www.imagemagick.org/script/binary-releases.php?ImageMagick=vkv0r0at8sjl5qo91788rtuvs3#windows
   [in-homebrew]: http://mxcl.github.io/homebrew/

+{% coach %}
-__Coach__: What is ImageMagick and how is it different from libraries/gems we used before?
+What is ImageMagick and how is it different from libraries/gems we used before?
+{% endcoach %}

 Open `Gemfile` in the project and add